 New York’s Still New York: Evaluating Ground Zero in Middle Age

-Despite years of rancor surrounding it, and the uninspiring buildings that have been a result, the WTC site still possesses a deep emotional power.
+Despite years of rancor surrounding it, the WTC site still possesses a deep emotional power.

 They say these things take time, but I was surprised by how long it took before I really grieved for September 11.
 I had seen the events from a Brooklyn rooftop, far away, but not really so far as I had adopted the habit of saying.
 An uncle who had been married in the old Windows on the World a few years after the towers were finished pointed out that in crow-flight miles it was not very far at all, and those few nearly dead downwind.
 Still, when asked, I would say that I had the standard experience of millions of New Yorkers not immediately affected: the blue sky and the sparkling column of smoke, the sirens heard from horizon to horizon, the double collapse, and then the silent mounting grimness of the day.

 Even after several years, many of them spent at Ground Zero among the strange tribes concerned with the site’s reconstruction—even after at no little pain turning that immersion into an account running 85,000 words—I maintained that I was at home with the aftermath.
 The instant memorials had not gotten to me, neither massed candles nor vain posters of the “missing.”
 The Tribute in Light, that importunate civic grandiosity, left me blank when it made its debut the first spring after.
 And none of the formal memorial designs, professional or amateur, ever impressed me as the least bit fitting, let alone moving or, god forbid, “healing”: it was processed, I was done.